mchozhang/SinsOnTwitter/deploy/README.md

 - Database Fauxton Link (no need vpn): https://0c02c19f.ngrok.io/_utils

-* CouchDB is used in our assignment to store tweets after streamed from twitter.
 * Setup would be a three node cluster (running on one machine instance).
 * Each node is running on a docker CouchDB container.
 * One Master Node (for configuration).
 Two other slave nodes.